Icenium/bond-content/layout-and-navigation/lesson-1.md

 <a href="views/about.html" data-icon="globe">About</a>
 ```

-> Tip: The `data-icon` attribute allows you to specify the image that will accompany a tab or drawer item.
+**Tip**: The `data-icon` attribute allows you to specify the image that will accompany a tab or drawer item.
 You can learn more about icons, including how to create your own, in [this article](http://docs.telerik.com/kendo-ui/mobile/icons).

 * **c**.
 Save the index.html file and re-open the iPhone simulator.
 Click each tab and notice how the layout is preserved, even as the main content changes.
 * **d**.
 Close the iPhone simulator and open an Android phone simulator.
 Notice how Kendo UI automatically adapts to an Android style by moving the TabStrip to the top of the screen.